 - Tritonia’s custodians (main lobby) have 4 Jabra speakers that students can borrow during daytime to be used for hybrid studying in group study rooms.

 We recommend all of our students take the covid-19 vaccine.
-This will allow a smoother return to the campus.
 Please follow the guidelines for coronavirus vaccines in your hospital district.

 Events on campus